ipatch/homebrew-us-05/freecad/README.md

 14. get to about 89% of compile process of freecad, and end up with an error.
 15. get annoyed with freecad cmake system placing cmake build artifacts in _fc_ src directory, GG

-to quickly revert a git branch to it's original state, ie. if running cmake pollutes a the src directory of a project with a shit load of build artifacts that you no longer want.
+to quickly revert a git branch to it's original state, ie. if running cmake pollutes the src directory of a project with a shit load of build artifacts that you no longer want.

 ```shell
 git stash save --keep-index --include-untracked; git stash drop;